scottnonnenberg/suncsv/README.md

 suncsv -z YOURZIP --begin '1/1/2015' --end '12/31/2015' > events.csv
 ```

+## Add to Google Calendar

-Now that you've got your `events.csv` file, you can import it into your favorite calendar program.
-Google Calendar makes it really easy.
+Now that you've got your `events.csv` file, you can import it into your favorite calendar program. __Google Calendar__ makes it really easy.
 We can even create a new calendar just for these items:

 * Click on the little down arrow beside __My Calendars__
 * Select __Create new calendar__